 With our clinical writing expertise, capability in literature retrieval methods and access to over a hundred search databases, including EMBASE and Medline, we were able to identify all relevant clinical evidence.
 Our skilled devices team delivered robust CERs with strong justifications for the products’ safety and performance attributes based solely on published literature.

 - Regulis formulated a path forward without the need for additional studies

 - Regulis designed and implemented appropriate literature searching strategies

 - The team included an in-house clinical expert (medic) to review the reports

 - Additional guidance was given on gaps identified in the rest of the Technical File so these were addressed.

-The medical devices team at Regulis delivered:
+The regulatory affairs and medical devices team at Regulis delivered: